 Now is NOT the time to be overpricing your home in St George Utah.

-You’re relying on a strong agent to really pull this out for you, and I’m going to be honest---there aren’t many!
+You’re relying on a strong agent to pull this out for you, and I’m going to be honest, there aren’t many!
 I happen to be an agent who does seek out overpriced homes, so I can make a realistic offer and have no competition.
 But why would you want to sell your house with no competition?
-It’s great for buyers, not such a great strategy for sellers.
+It’s great for buyers, not such an excellent strategy for sellers.
 Sellers who overprice are going to learn very soon about “chasing the market”.
 This is a strategy that sellers unintentionally utilize when they are priced too high, then the market slides or underperforms, so they are forced to reduce (and usually wait too long to do this).
 Now….the market is flooded with new inventory and sales are stagnant (or slower) so motivated sellers are wheelin’ and dealin’ and reducing their prices to get their home ahead of the competition and ultimately sold.
-Those well-priced homes will be gone in a matter of days (even in our previous market declines, well-priced homes go quick).
+Those well-priced homes are sold in a matter of days (even in our previous market declines, well-priced homes go quick).
 So guess what that sold home is?
 YOUR COMPARABLE.
-Now….30 days later….a new crop of buyers has arrived and they are still casting your home into the abyss because with these new recent sales, your home is overpriced….AGAIN…..and the process repeats.
-You keep lowering the price but you’re too late.
+Now….30 days later….a new crop of buyers has arrived, and they are still casting your home into the abyss because with these new recent sales, your home is overpriced….AGAIN…..and the process repeats.
+You keep lowering the price, but you’re too late.
 I’ve seen it over and over….9 – 12 months later….2 or 3 agents later….you FINALLY take some advice (typically your first agent probably gave you) and you price RIGHT….boom….sold.
 Most of the time, however, you’ll be selling for less than you would have if you would have priced it right 9 months ago.

 Allow me to be of assistance and earn your business.
 If you’ve got a home in Southern Utah that you’re thinking of selling and you’d like a property market report, I can send that to you.

-If you're ready to buy or sell, I'm ready to make it happen.
+If you're ready to buy or sell, I'm prepared to make it happen.